DoNOF/DoNOF-Documentation/docs/input.rst

 The &INPRUN namelist specifies the run type, the atomic basis, and similar fundamental job options.
 These options are controlled by the following keywords:

-RUNTYP:    specifies the run calculation
+RUNTYP:    Specifies the run calculation

-    = ENERGY  1) single-point energy calculation (Default)
+    = ENERGY   single-point energy calculation (Default)

-    = GRAD   2) energy + gradients with respect to nuclear coord.
+    = GRAD   energy + gradients with respect to nuclear coord.

-    = OPTGEO 3) optimize the molecular geometry
+    = OPTGEO  optimize the molecular geometry

 MULT:      Multiplicity of the electronic state

     = 1      singlet (Default)

-    = 2,3,...doublet, triplet, and so on
+    = 2,3,... doublet, triplet, and so on

 ICHARG:    Molecular charge